GTAmodding/gta3script-specs/SPECIFICATION.md

 The arguments of an expression may not allow string literals.

-Any variable, constant or identifier which contains any of `asop`, `relop`, `binop` or `unop` in its name cannot be used in a expression.
-Integers with a minus anywhere but in the beggining of its token cannot be used as well.

 The name of commands used to require script files (see Require Statements) cannot be on the left hand side of a expression.

 ### Assignment Expressions